-As of March 2019, I am a NRC Postdoctoral Research Associate at the NOAA Fisheries Milford Lab with Dr. Rose.
-We will research the impact of oysters on water quality.
+From 2019-2020 I completed a NRC Postdoctoral Research Associate fellowship at the NOAA Fisheries Milford Lab with Dr. Rose.
+We researched the impact of oysters on water quality.
 You can see my webpage on the lab website here.
+Analysis of results is still ongoing!

-In Spring 2020, I will head to Iceland as a Fulbright Scholar.
-My research will focus on the Iceland scallop fishery and the life history of the Iceland scallop.
+In Spring 2020, I was supposed to go to Iceland as a Fulbright Scholar.
+My research focus was on the Iceland scallop fishery and the life history of the Iceland scallop.
+If I will go another year for the fellowship is still TBD.

 This page is a summary of my research career.
-Check out my blog for research updates.
-To see all my published manuscripts to date, click here.
+It is a bit outdated at the moment and I hope to create a new lab website this year while I start my job at Roger Williams University!
+However, you can check out my blog for older research updates.
+To see all my published manuscripts to date, click here (this is updated frequenty).
 For more information on my SciComm experience and projects, check out this page.

 A long time ago as an undergraduate at Brown University, I started my research career at Toolik Lake Field Station in Alaska learning about nitrification in tundra soil microbes.
 After that I spent some time sailing across the Pacific Ocean with Sea Education Association learning how to conduct oceanography.
 I stuck around in Woods Hole studying hydrothermal vent communities in the Mullineaux Lab for an internship, an Alvin cruise and received my Masters of Science in Biological Oceanography from the MIT-WHOI Joint Program.
 I spent a lot of time identifying deep-sea larvae and learning histology techniques.